dxl495/431-2020/projects/projectB/study2-dataplan-status.md

 To submit your Study 2 Data Plan, visit http://bit.ly/431-projectB-data-plan.
 All plans were due Thursday 2020-11-19 at Noon.

-As of 12:15 PM, I was up to date, and 55 of 70 students had an approved project.

 ## People Without an Approved Plan

 ### Dr. Love is awaiting your revision which he very much hopes will be in by 9 PM tonight.

-- Asma Almijlad
-- Arsh Kochar
 - Aman Pande
 - Joe Powell
 - Katrina Prantzalos